hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `connection_log_options` - (Required) Information about the client connection logging options.
 * `network_association` - (Optional) Information about associating networks to this Client VPN endpoint.
 Multiple definitions of this parameter can be supplied.
 * `authorization_rule` - (Optional) Information about granting access to networks via this Client VPN endpoint.
 Multiple definitions of this parameter can be supplied.
+* `route` - (Optional)  Information about routes to add to a Client VPN endpoint.
+Multiple definitions of this parameter can be supplied.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ### `authentication_options` Argument Reference